phoenix-zhizhi/learngit/readme.txt

 Git trackes change..
 Today is saturday....
 HaHaHa.....
-reating a new branch is quick.
+creating a new branch is quick & simple.